-"It's like a disaster movie": Tiny Cornish village hit by flash flood as terrifying wall of water 5 feet high hits homes
+"It's like a disaster movie": Tiny Cornish village hit by flash flood as terrifying wall of water 5 feet high hits homes, battered parts of the country tonight and people have been airlifted from their homes.

 Air-sea